PermutaTriangle/comb_spec_searcher/README.rst

    ...         assert w == bijection.inverse_map(bijection.map(w))
    ...     for w in spec2.generate_objects_of_size(i):
    ...         assert w == bijection.map(bijection.inverse_map(w))
-   ...

-Generally whether we find a bijection or not (when one exists) is highly dependent on the packs chosen.
+Whether we find a bijection or not (when one exists) is highly dependent on the packs chosen.